giacomoorsi/OpenRitardi/website/README.md

 # Technical setup

 In this folder, all the files needed to run the website are stored.
-The website is available at this [link](https://com-480-data-visualization.github.io/project-2023-rail-runners/).
 The data can be found in the <code>data</code> folder.
 They are stored in zip format, and get unzipped through a Github Action, in order for the website to access them.

 The website is built using HTML, CSS and JavaScript, and the libraries used are:
 [D3.js](https://d3js.org/), [UIkit](https://getuikit.com/),[mapBox](https://www.mapbox.com/).